MaiHesham103/MaiHesham103/README.md

 🌞🌼
-# Hi, I'm Mai Hesham!🤝
+# Hi, I'm Mai!🤝
 ✨ I'm still a student at Al-Azhar University's College of Engineering, and I have a strong interest in programming and everything related to it.
 However, my true passion lies in the field of data science.
 🤩 I love to learn and share knowledge, and I thrive in group settings and with friends who share similar interests.
 🔥 I'm eager to dive deeper into the world of data science and work on more projects that can make a positive impact on the world.

 <br> <br/>

-## 🙆‍♀️ As a beginner in this field, here are Some of the latest projects where I've applied what I've learned:
+## 🙆‍♀️ Take a look at Some of the latest projects where I've applied what I've learned:

 - [Airline Customer Satisfaction✈️](https://github.com/MaiHesham103/Airlines-Customer-Satisfaction/blob/main/airlines-customer-satisfaction-eda-modeling.ipynb)
   This project aims to analyze and improve airline passenger satisfaction through data-driven insights and predictive modeling.